Complex box bounds for real maps: Box mappings and complex bounds

 \subsection{Finitely renormalizable maps}

 We follow similar arguments to those of Levin-van Strien in \cite{LS-inflection}, which were also used in \cite{Shen}.
-However, we augment them to show that we can obtain complex bounds (i.e.\ bounds for the moduli of relevant annuli) for the complex box-mappings.
-Throughout this subsection we will assume that $f:M\rightarrow M$ is at most finitely many times renormalizable.
+However, we augment them to show that we can obtain complex bounds (i.e.\ bounds for the moduli of relevant annuli) for the qr box mappings.
+Throughout this subsection we assume that $f\colon M\rightarrow M$ is at most finitely many times renormalizable.

-As an intermediate step in our construction, we will define a mapping $F:\mathcal{U}\rightarrow \mathcal{V}$ which is a \emph{smooth box-mapping}.
-This means that it has all the properties of a complex box-mapping defined on page \pageref{def:box-mapping}, except that we only require $F$ to be smooth.
+As an intermediate step in our construction of qr box mappings we will make use of \emph{smooth box mappings}, which are maps of the form $F_S\colon \mathcal{U}_S\rightarrow \mathcal{V}_S,$ which have all the properties of a complex box mapping (see page \pageref{def:box mapping}) except that we only require $F$ to be $C^3$.